Table of Contents

 If you’re looking to purchase a house, your real estate agent has most likely informed you how vital it is to have a buyer’s home inspection before closing the deal.
 But did you know that having a radon inspection is also a considerate idea?
 Measuring indoor radon levels can provide information about an essential part of a home’s air quality and will inform you whether your ideal property has a radon problem.

 If it does, your agent can work with you to reduce the price to pay the radon mitigation expenditures.
 What if you already own a property but have never had it tested for radon?
 It is never too late to implement this critical health and safety precaution.
-It’s simple to buy a radon test kit at the hardware store, but the best approach is to hire a professional home inspector who knows how to run radon tests.
+It’s simple to buy a radon test kit at the hardware store.
+However, the best approach is to hire a professional home inspector who knows how to run radon tests.
 Here’s what you should know.

 What is a Home Inspection?